PannSengpanich/PannSengpanich/README.md

 ### :man_technologist: About Me :
 I am a student in Chulalongkorn University from Thailand.

 - :telescope: I'm currently studying at the International School of Engineering.
 During my first two years, I pursued a major in Aerospace Engineering, where I learned about aircraft and aerospace technologies.
-However, in my third year, I switched to Information and Communication Engineering (ICE) and I'm currently studying 2nd year courses.
+However, in my third year, I switched to Information and Communication Engineering (ICE).

 - :zap: In my free time, I enjoy expanding my coding skills and playing musical instruments.
 I've been practicing coding through various platforms such as freeCodeCamp, OdinProjects, and Coursera, with a strong focus on improving my abilities.
 I also love to spend time with my friends.